-The Maestro Pro and Maestro Edge are compatible with a wide array of MEA plate types and throughputs that are ideal for optimizing stem cell development, plating conditions, and exploring compound effects.
+The Maestro Pro and Maestro Edge are compatible with a wide array of MEA plate types and throughput scales that are ideal for optimizing stem cell development, plating conditions, and exploring compound effects.
 Here, we used the Maestro Pro to optimize iCell® GlutaNeuron culturing and to evaluate the effects of picrotoxin, a common seizurogenic compound.
-Network burst phenotypes were compared between iCell GlutaNeurons cultured alone or co-cultured with astrocyctes on a Classic MEA 48 and CytoView MEA 48.
+Network burst phenotypes were compared between iCell GlutaNeurons cultured alone or co-cultured with astrocyctes.
 The CytoView MEA 48 plate allowed for cell and network visualization in parallel with electrophysiological measurements.